Mundar/db-key/README.md

 There are non-public constants and functions that can be used when implementing additional methods for the key structure.

-For every field in the structure, there are 4 constants defined.
+For every field in the structure, there are 7 constants defined.
 There is a size `usize` constant with the size of the field in bytes.
-There is a start index and end index `usize` constants set to the index of the first byte of the field in the key and the byte after the last byte in the key.
-And there is a range constant with the range of bytes used by the field of the key.
+There is a start index and an end index `usize` constants set to the index of the first byte of the field in the key and the byte after the last byte in the key.
+There is a range constant with the range of bytes used by the field of the key.
 The range constant has a `Range<usize>` type.
+There are default, minimum, and maximum constants with the same type as the field.

 For an example field `example: u32`, the size constant is `EXAMPLE_SIZE`, the start index constant is `EXAMPLE_START`, the end index constant is `EXAMPLE_END` and the range constant is `EXAMPLE_RANGE`.
+Additionally, the default value is in `EXAMPLE_DEFAULT`, the minimum value is in `EXAMPLE_MIN` and the maximum value is in `EXAMPLE_MAX`.

 ## Example